 Codling moths can be a significant problem for apple and pear growers [1].
 These pests lay eggs on the fruit or leaves, and when the larvae hatch, they burrow into the fruit, making it unmarketable.

 The adult moths are easy to identify.
-They have a gray body and a 12 to 20 mm wingspan.
-The larvae are small, cream to pink in color, and have brown heads.
+They have a gray body and a wingspan of 12 to 20 mm.
+The larvae are small, cream- to pink-colored, and have brown heads.

 Codling moth eggs appear translucent at first and can be challenging to spot.
 You will find them on leaves and fruit.